frconor-ebook/meditations/_posts/2025-07-09-the-dedication-of-the-basilica-of-st-mary-major.md

 "The *Hail Mary* and the *Angelus* are loving praises of her divine motherhood."
 We remind her of her vocation as a mother, something that she likes to be reminded of with great frequency.

-"When we say the Rosary...our minds and our hearts reflect on the mysteries of Mary\'s admirable life, which at the same time, are the mysteries of our faith.
+"When we say the Rosary...our minds and our hearts reflect on the mysteries of Mary's admirable life, which at the same time, are the mysteries of our faith.

-\"As the feasts of Our Lady come round each year, may we not be sparing in the details of affection we show her.
+"As the feasts of Our Lady come round each year, may we not be sparing in the details of affection we show her.
 We raise our hearts to her more often and ask her for what we need.

 "We give thanks for her constant motherly care and entrust those we love to her.
 Naturally though, if we really want to act as good children, every day is a good occasion on which to express affection for those who really love one another" (Josemaría Escrivá, *Friends of God*, Points 290-291).